themehunk/th-shop-mania/readme.txt

 = Can i use your theme with latest version of WordPress= Yes, this theme is tested with latest version of WordPress, you can use it for your site.

+= Version 1.3.8 =
+* Update: Advance Slider Elementor addon Improve;

 = Version 1.3.7 =
 * Update: Remove quantity button when only 1 product remaining in stock;
-* Update: Catlog Thumbnail Image size added ;
+* Update: Catlog Thumbnail Image size added;

 = Version 1.3.6 =
 * Update: No Shortcode issue resolved.